JADDOU3/NexusQuest/frontend/STRUCTURE_DOCUMENTATION.md

 - ✅ No duplicate color mapping logic
 - ✅ No duplicate localStorage operations
 - ✅ No duplicate date formatting
+- ✅ No duplicate API header creation
+- ✅ No duplicate user avatar loading
+- ✅ No duplicate token access

 ### Consistent Patterns
 - ✅ All cards use common components
 - ✅ All pages use PageHeader
 - ✅ All filtering uses SearchAndFilter
 - ✅ All utilities properly typed
+- ✅ All services use getStoredToken()
+- ✅ All API calls use getAuthHeaders()

 ### Clean Architecture
 - ✅ Pages compose components